ing-MARWA/Named-Entity-Recognition/README.md

         ax.axhspan(0, 1, xmin=start_index / len(words), xmax=(start_index + 1) / len(words), facecolor=get_color(entity_type), alpha=0.5)
     plt.show()
 Conclusion
-This repository provides a practical implementation of Named Entity Recognition using modern deep learning techniques.
-It showcases the full pipeline from data preprocessing to model training, evaluation, and visualization.
+This project demonstrates how to build, train, and evaluate an NER model using deep learning techniques.
+It also highlights how to visualize model predictions to gain better insights into the NER task.

 References
 NER Dataset on Kaggle